dennissolver/JessVoiceAgentModule/README.md

 ## Authentication

-The backend now uses **FastAPI Users** with a default admin account.
-Access the setup page after logging in at `/login` with:
+The backend uses **FastAPI Users** with bearer-token authentication.
+Log in at `/login` and store the returned `access_token`.
+Include `Authorization: Bearer <token>` when calling protected endpoints such as `/api/save-config`.
+The default admin credentials are:

 ```
 Email: admin@example.com